 the following documents will be provided by your dean's office and added to the dossier:

-- External letters (if required), which are included in the dossier along with a narrative statement about the letter set
+- External letters (if required) along with a CV for each letter writer, as well as a narrative statement regarding the letter set as a whole

 - Notes from the divisional review committee (if available)